 The environmental scientists at Snyder & Associates are committed to enhancing the built environment while creating functional and successful community systems.
 A large part of this process includes conducting Phase I Environmental Site Assessments (ESA).
 During an ESA, we evaluate the underlying land to identify past land uses that could threaten the environment or human health.
 If necessary, physical improvements are proposed on an individual basis.

 Phase I ESAs are completed in compliance with ASTM Practice E 1527-13 and the All Appropriate Inquiries Act under the Small Business Relief and Brownfields Revitalization Act of 2002.
 Under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), an Environmental Site Assessment can also provide the basic supporting documentation necessary to protect against corporate and/or personal liability.

 The environmental scientists at Snyder & Associates take a hands-on approach with all projects.
 This includes performing an on-site visit to understand current conditions and thoroughly document our findings.
-By evaluating the risks of the subject property and neighboring properties, our team is able to determine if Recognized Environmental Conditions (RECs) are present, prompting the need for additional investigations.
+By evaluating the risks of the subject property and neighboring properties, our team can determine if Recognized Environmental Conditions (RECs) are present, prompting the need for additional investigations.

 We also review federal, state, local, and tribal records as specified by ASTM E 1527-13 guidelines to better understand past and current land uses that may be identified as a REC.

-Understanding the land and its previous forms are vital to project success.
+Understanding the land and its previous forms is vital to project success.
 To achieve this, the Snyder experts: